 BRAZOS VALLEY COMMUNITY ACTION AGENCY:BVCAA’s Energy and Housing Services assist eligible households through a variety of programs including: Comprehensive Energy Assistance Program (CEAP), Weatherization, Appliance Replacement Program, and Crisis Program providing assistance with utility bills for eligible families.

 CODE ENFORCEMENT: Tenants are entitled to safe and decent housing.
 A tenant occupied building is required by law to provide essential services.
 Learn more or report a condition.

 2-1-1: Dial 2-1-1 on your phone to connect to an operator that will help find services you are looking for including: child care, clothing or food, housing assistance/shelters/transportation, financial assistance and employment services and mental health services.

 The City of College Station is committed to affirmatively further fair housing within its jurisdiction.
-Toward that end, we urge all housing providers – owners, agents, lender, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
+Toward that end, we urge all housing providers – owners, agents, lenders, buildings, landlords, advertisers, and housing organizations of all types to keep fair housing issues in mind when dealing with your clients, customers, and the public.
 Learn more.